esonn/ferret/README.md

       -f, --definition-file	use file with document list -u, --use-stored-data	store/retrieve data structure

-More details on using Ferret can be found in the manual (in preparation).
+More details on using Ferret can be found in the [manual](http://peterlane.info/downloads/ferret-manual.pdf).

 ### Supported File Types / Languages ###